 How long do edibles stay in your system for drug test?

-Consumption method is very important when comes to detecting THC in your blood and urine.
+Consumption method is very important when it comes to detecting THC in your blood and urine.

-When you take a cannabis brownie or eat marijuana candy, it takes a little bit longer to feel the “high”, comparing to smoking.
+When you take a cannabis brownie or eat a marijuana candy, it takes a little bit longer to feel the “high”, when compared to smoking.

-When marijuana first reaches your stomach, it takes time to start the digestion process.
-Afterwards, cannabis is processed by the liver and then it enters our blood.
+When marijuana first reaches your stomach, it takes some time for the digestion process to start.
+Afterwards, cannabis is processed by the liver and only then the cannabinoids enter our blood.

 That’s why marijuana edibles stay in blood for longer, from about a week to a month.